Please note: This is NOT the most current catalog.

-- The Math Clinics are staffed by advanced mathematics students who offer help with questions on reading assignments or problem sets from beginning calculus courses.
+- The Math Clinics are staffed by advanced mathematics students who offer help with questions on reading assignments or problem sets from beginning calculus and statistics courses.

 - Student Disability Services provides consultation and advocacy assistance for students with documented or suspected disabilities.
-Services include reviewing documentation to identify appropriate accommodations, supporting development of college level coping skills, and facilitating communications with professors regarding disabilities and accommodations.
+Services include identifying a disability, reviewing documentation, assessing study skills and time management needs, and implementing appropriate accommodations.

 Student Disability Services

-Student Disability Services is the designated office on the St. Olaf College campus that verifies and is the custodian of student disability documentation, establishes reasonable accommodations, and acts as a resource/advocate for students with disabilities.
-Any student who has need for disability services should contact a Student Disability Services Specialist, Academic Support Center, Modular Village, 507-786-3288.
+Student Disability Services is the designated office on the St. Olaf College campus that verifies and files documentation, establishes reasonable accommodations, and acts as a resource/advocate for students with disabilities.
+Any student who has need for accommodations should contact the coordinator, Student Disability Services, Room 1, Old Main Annex, Academic Support Center, 507-646-3364.

-To be eligible for services, students must have a documented disability: a physical, social/emotional or cognitive impairment that substantially limits one or more of the major life activities (walking, seeing, speaking, learning, breathing, working, taking care of oneself, performing manual tasks).
+To be eligible for services, students must have a documented disability: a physical or mental impairment that substantially limits one or more of the major life activities (walking, seeing, speaking, learning, breathing, working, taking care of oneself, performing manual tasks).

-Student Disability Services seeks to provide to students with disabilities equal access to academic information through accommodations and support and to inform the college community about disability issues.
+Student Disability Services seeks to provide equal access to students with disabilities through accommodations and support and to inform and edify the entire college community about disability concerns.

 Student Support Services

-The St. Olaf College Student Support Services (SSS) program is a college retention program funded by the U.S. Department of Education and St. Olaf College.
-For a full description of the services it provides, consult STUDENT SERVICES.
+The St. Olaf College Student Support Services (SSS) program is a college retention program funded by the U.S. Department of Eudcation and St. Olaf College.
+For a full description of the services it provides, look under STUDENT SERVICES on page 341.

 Other ACADEMIC support